Gear and Health

 To access information on trails I have described (mostly in southern Ontario), click on the "Vishwawalks" or "Parks, etc." links on the toolbar.

 It's cross-country skiing time in my neck of the woods in Central Ontario, Canada.
-The conditions are good right now (January, 2016).
-Left is a picture of a three-story apartment for squirrels, insects and other residents of Vanderwater Park south of Tweed.
+The conditions are now perfect (February, 2021).
+Left: a three-story apartment for squirrels, insects and other residents of Vanderwater Park south of Tweed.

-Every dedicated walker has felt that at least sometimes their addiction was viewed as a crime.
+Every dedicated walker has sometimes felt that their addiction was viewed as a crime.
 Taking a shortcut through someone's private property one might meet with the outraged "owner" of a large tract of land.
-(I scare quote "owner" because I lean to the native belief that no one can really own land.
+I scare quote "owner" because I lean to the native belief that no one can really own land.
 We can be caretakers and as walkers we must be caretakers of any land we walk upon.

 If some of this sounds familiar, you're part of a tradition that stretches back hundreds of years.
-Have a look at Donna Landrer's "Radical Walking" essay.
-This is a fine piece of academic writing.
-"Whether in cities or the country, we are now in effect poachers in privatised space," concludes Landry.
+"Whether in cities or the country, we are now in effect poachers in privatised space," concludes Donna Landry in an essay titled "Radical Walking."

 She mentions 18th-century walker Foster Powell (right), who walked 402 miles in fives days, amongst other feats.